google/yggdrasil-decision-forests/documentation/rtd/hyper_parameters.md

 ```

 1. With a list of generic hyper-parameters i.e. a list of key values.
 This
-    option is recommended for the Python / TF-DF API.
+    option is recommanded for the Python / TF-DF API.
 In the case of the TF-DF
     API, the generic hyper-parameters can be feed through the model constructor.
     For example: